dzackgarza/Notes/Graduate/Advisor Notes.md

 1. Construct a candidate set map bijection $\phi: \RR^2 \to \RR^2$ inducing $\Phi$.
 2. Apply Darboux' theorem: such a $\phi$ taking lines to lines and bijective is affine.
 (Note: many think this is the definition of affine!).
 Try to prove!

+Pick a point $p$, and any two lines going through it.

+Punchline: Helle's theorem